harshalbhakta/gogo-knows/VIM.md

     o   - Open a new line below and insert.
     O	- Open a new line above and insert.
-    C   - Change the rest of the current line.
+    C   - Change the rest of the current line. cc  - Change the current line.

+### Scrolling & multi-windowing

+    ^E ^Y  - scroll line up, down
+    ^D ^U  - scroll half a page up, down
+    ^F ^B - scroll page up, down
+    zt or z↵ - set current line at top of window zz or z. - set current line at center of window zb or z- - set current line at bottom of window zh zl    - scroll one character to the right, left zH zL	 - scroll half a screen to the right, left ^Ws 	 - split window in two
+    ^Wn      - create new empty window
+    ^Wo   	 - make current window one on screen
+    ^Wj ^Wk	 - move to window below, above
+    ^Ww ^W^W - move to window below, above (wrap)

 ### Visual mode commands